lucky-verma/GCOD/README.md

-# Leap-motion-controlled-Helicopter
+# Leap-motion-controlled-Drone

-Welcome to the Leap-motion-controlled-Helicopter wiki!
-Here we control a syma s102 helicopter using leap motion and hand movements.
+Welcome to the Leap-motion-controlled-Drone wiki!
+Here we control a custom made tricopter using leap motion and hand movements.

 To run this app, node.js is required with additional plugins of ws ( for the leap motion ) and johnny five to allow the Arduino to interpret the javascript code.
 Control.js is the main file where all code is present, rest are supporting libraries.

-The leap motion translates hand motions into servo movements for the Arduino to control the helicopter.
+The leap motion translates hand motions into servo movements for the Arduino to control the drone.
 The standard firmata plus is uploaded on the arduino and then connected to with a serial cable to transfer the leap values.

 <img src="layout.png" width="350"/>